-Although we have successfully negotiated the renewal of our 2010 insurance cover at rates similar to those of 2009 and self-insured deductibles for any one property damage occurrence have remained at US\$ 25 million, with an unchanged aggregate limit of US\$40 million, we are unable to predict whether past or future events will result in less favorable terms.
-For property damage and business interruption, there generally does not seem to be cost effective cover available to full value; however, we believe that the loss limit cover of US\$1 billion should be adequate for what we have determined as the reasonably foreseeable loss for any single claim.
+Although we have successfully negotiated the renewal of our 2010 insurance cover at rates similar to those of 2009 and self-insured deductibles for any one property damage occurrence have remained at US\$ 25 million, with an unchanged aggregate limit of US\$ 40 million, we are unable to predict whether past or future events will result in less favorable terms.
+For property damage and business interruption, there generally does not seem to be cost effective cover available to full value; however, we believe that the loss limit cover of US\$ 1 billion should be adequate for what we have determined as the reasonably foreseeable loss for any single claim.
+From fiscal 2011 our property damage insurance policy will be euro denominated as most of our assets are based in euro denominated jurisdictions.

 Sappi places the insurance for its plantations on a stand-alone basis into international insurance markets.
-While the impact of widespread fires on our plantations in fiscal 2009 was substantially less than fiscals 2007 and 2008, we are unable to assure you that this will remain so for the foreseeable future.
+While the impact of widespread fires on our plantations in fiscal 2010 was substantially less than fiscal years 2007 through 2009, we are unable to assure you that this will remain so for the foreseeable future.